 I chatted with a few Armenians who had finished their meal, and with a young Armenian woman responsible for some of the informative displays that enlighten visitors about the church in particular and Diyarbakir’s once-substantial Armenian population in general.
 It was wonderful to be back and to see the church so popular with Armenians and local Kurds.

 The church that has been so carefully restored (it was badly damaged in the 1915 genocide, but restored in the 1960s when about a thousand Armenians still lived in the city and its immediate surroundings.
 However, as Armenians left the city in the years that followed, the church had to close.
 It was a ruin once again by the mid-1980s) dates from the first half of the 19th century, but Armenian sources suggest an Armenian church has been on the site of Surp Giragos since the 15th century.
 The complex is unusual in that it has no fewer than seven altars (five are in the church alone).
-Around the church itself are buildings that once included a school, chapels, storage space and accommodation for priests.
-Sinclair refers to a baptistery and says that the raised gallery at the west end of the nave is where women used to worship separately from men, but nowadays men and women worship together in the nave among the columns supporting the roof.
+Enclosing the church are buildings that once accommodated a school, chapels, storage space and living quarters for priests.
+Sinclair refers to a baptistery, and says that the raised gallery at the west end of the church’s nave is where women used to worship separately from men, but nowadays men and women worship together in the nave among the columns supporting the roof.

 One of the altars is in a room separate from the church itself and is dominated by a picture of Mary with the infant Jesus.
 An attractive rug covers the stone floor in front of the altar.
 Nearby is an ornately carved wooden chair painted gold; the upholstery is ruby-coloured.
 The chair looks very much like a throne for a bishop or the Patriarch of Constantinople/ Istanbul himself.